ueberdosis/hocuspocus/docs/src/docPages/guide/authentication-and-authorization.md

 # Authentication & Authorization

+## toc

+## Introducing hooks

+hocuspocus offers hooks to extend it's functionality and integrate it into existing applications.
+Hooks are configured the same way as [other configuration options](/guide/configuration).

+## onConnect hook

 With the `onConnect` hook you can check if a client is authenticated and authorized to view the current document.
 That can be a request to an API, to a microservice, a database query, or whatever is needed, as long as it’s executing `resolve()` at some point.
 You can also pass contextual data to the `resolve()` method which will be accessible in other hooks.

 Calling `reject()` will terminate the connection.